CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

         name: pod-reader # this must match the name of the Role or ClusterRole you wish to bind to
         apiGroup: rbac.authorization.k8s.io
       ```

     A RoleBinding may also reference a ClusterRole to grant the permissions to namespaced resources defined in the ClusterRole within the RoleBinding’s namespace.
 This allows administrators to define a set of common roles for the entire cluster, then reuse them within multiple namespaces.
-    For instance, even though the following RoleBinding refers to a ClusterRole, “dave” (the subject, case sensitive) will only be able to read secrets in the “development” namespace (the namespace of the RoleBinding)
+    For instance, even though the following RoleBinding refers to a ClusterRole, *dave* (the subject, case sensitive) will only be able to read secrets in the *development* namespace (the namespace of the RoleBinding)

       ```yaml
       apiVersion: rbac.authorization.k8s.io/v1